UmeshRaval/UmeshRaval/README.md

 Here are some of the projects I've been working on:
 **Emotipy:** Emotion-based music recommendation chatbot using DistilBERT with 94% validation accuracy

-**HVAC RL Control System(https://github.com/UmeshRaval/HVAC-using-Reinforcement-Learning):** Reinforcement learning-based HVAC control reducing energy consumption by 29%
+**[HVAC RL Control System](https://github.com/UmeshRaval/HVAC-using-Reinforcement-Learning):** Reinforcement learning-based HVAC control reducing energy consumption by 29%

 **The Maze Escape:** Procedurally generated 3D maze game with AI-driven enemy behavior

-**License Plate Recognition System:** Computer vision application achieving 97.4% precision
+**[Happiness index score prediction with GDP](https://github.com/UmeshRaval/HappinessPredictor):** Achieved a best cross-validation of 0.46 with Support Vector Machine using single feature

 ## Top Languages